 Please be ready with your application reference number starting with 'P'.
 For example P1234567

-Drink driving is considered an offence in NSW, and the whole of Australia.
+Drink driving is considered an offence, and the whole of Australia.
 Those caught in the offence face serious punitive actions like loss of license, disqualification, and even a conviction or imprisonment terms by the court.

 The punishments for culprits are related to the seriousness of the offence.
 Drink driving punishments take into account the Alcohol level (PCA), related offences in the past if it leads to a conviction and so on.